Metacinnabar/noip-auto-renew/README.md

 ## Usage

 1. Clone this repository to the device you will be running it from. (`git clone https://github.com/loblab/noip-renew.git`)
-2. Run setup.sh and set your noip.com account information,
+2. Run setup.sh and set your noip.com account information.
-3. Run noip-renew.sh, check results.png (if succeeded) or error.png (if failed)
+3. Run `noip-renew-username`, check results.png (if succeeded) or error.png (if failed)

+For information on how to set up Notifications, please read the Notifications section.

 For docker users, check Dockerfile, docker-compose.yml, crontab-docker-host.